The Application Process

 All applicants are also required to receive medical clearance before going on mission.

 Once you have been accepted onto the register, you are considered available to work for MSF.
-It is therefore very important that you take this seriously and are VERY clear about your availability.
+It is, therefore, crucial that you take this seriously and are VERY clear about your availability.

 To prevent delays in the process of matching you to a field position, you must inform us of any changes in your availability.

-Your Human Resources Officer will provide you with job descriptions and vacancy information and will match you to a position in the field.
+Your career manager will provide you with job descriptions and vacancy information and will match you to a position in the field.
 When matching you to a position, we will take into account your skills, previous experience and language skills.

 This is a competitive process as many people apply globally for a limited number of positions.